gh-orange/chaoxing/README.md

-# ChaoxingVideoTool
+# ChaoxingPlugin
 [![Build Status](https://travis-ci.org/cz111000/chaoxing.svg?branch=master)](https://travis-ci.org/cz111000/chaoxing)

-A tool to view chaoxing video faster
+A hands-free tool for watching video and doing homework faster

-It can auto playing video on background.
+It can auto playing video and doing homework on background.
 The only you need to do is pressing your account, password and checkCode.

 Enjoy your days, aha!